infinum/frontend-handbook/JavaScript/Angular.md

 export type CSSPropertyValue = number | string;
 ```

 You might be tempted to use a type for a union of models.
 For example, in some CMS solutions you might have `AdminModel` and `AuthorModel`.
-The user can log in using either the admin or author credentials.
+The user can log in using either admin or author credentials.

 ``` typescript
 export class AdminModel {